tranthanhbinh1/promptimal/README.md

 # promptimal

-**Promptimal is the fastest way to optimize your prompts and boost performance on AI tasks.**
+**CLI for quickly improving your AI prompts.
+No dataset needed.**

-Promptimal automatically refines your prompt for a specific task. _It doesn't require a dataset_ –– all you need is an initial prompt and a description of the task it's used for.
+Just submit your prompt and a description of the task it's used for.
 Promptimal will then use a genetic algorithm to iteratively modify the prompt until it's better than the original.
-Behind the scenes, an LLM-as-judge approach is used to evaluate the modified prompts, but you also have the option to define your own evaluation function.
+An LLM evaluates the modified prompts to guide the process, but you can also define your own evaluation function.

 ![Demo](./assets/demo.gif)